brycepg/cave-dweller/Readme.md

 To run the game, you'll need to install:

 * python 2.7
-* libtcod (dll)
-* SDL 1.2 (for libtcod)
 * noise (python package for simplex noise)

-Make sure libtcod.so is the right architecture for your computer/OS.
-The current is Linux 64-bit.
-If not, grab and combile the right version from the bitbucket repo: (https://bitbucket.org/libtcod/libtcod/downloads)
+* SDL 1.2?
+Not for Windows?

+Windows and linux dll/so s are included

 After python 2.7 is installed, install noise via pip